Pretty-Good-Freedom-Tech/documents/products.md

 Current plan for a slate of products based on the Tapestry model.

+# Brainstorm

+The Brainstorm suite of products provides the user with:

+`
+a personalized Nostr Knowledge Graph curated with the assistance of one's trusted, extended community.
+To do this, Brainstorm keeps track of your Grapevine.
+The Grapevine identifies who is the most trustworthy, in any given context, to help you curate content, facts, and information.
+`

 # 1. Brainstorm: Grapevine

 Each of Brainstorm instance is intended to calculate of baseline GrapeRank scores for a large number of customers.
 Its neo4j database will keep track of a large database of NostrUser nodes with FOLLOWS, MUTES, and REPORTS connections.
 Its memory requirements are anticipated to be expansive, making it prohibitive for the average nostr user, which is why it is designed to serve multiple paying customers.
 Also, it will deal in publicly available, non-sensitive information.